4 Brands Winning with Multilingual Desktop Publishing

 Note: Ahmedabad and Vadodara are metropolitan cities in the state of Gujarat, India.

 Gujarat’s culture is defined by the importance it gives to ‘family’ and the various relationships that come with family.
 Families give Gujaratis a sense of belonging, and this is why you can still find many of them who embrace the ‘joint family’ system.
 Everybody lives together within a close-knit community and supports each other through thick and thin.

 The best thing about Starbucks and Gujarat is belonging.
 Get together with your family and friends at our new Vadodara store at Ground floor, Center Square Mall, near Genda Circle, Sarabhai Road and enjoy the special Starbucks experience. #HereToBelong #MeetMeAtStarbucks pic.twitter.com/JYtWVONH1p— Starbucks India (@StarbucksIndia) December 23, 2019

 Before they launched, Starbucks got its potential customers excited with social media posts, pamphlets, and billboards.
 Their messaging shows that they did their homework.
 It reflects the core values people of Gujarat swear by while also assuring them that Starbucks, too, is all about ‘belonging.’

 Their campaign hashtag #HereToBelong was the cherry on top!

-They also localized their brand tagline – ‘Hungry Kya?
+They also localised their brand tagline – ‘Hungry Kya?
 Grab a Snickers’ for various Indian languages.
 Check out one of their billboards in Bengaluru, Karnataka.

-They also utilized bus shelters by putting up these posters.
+They also utilised bus shelters by putting up these posters.